jt-schmidt/PyBer_Analysis/README.md

 Overview:  The purpose of the new analysis is well defined.
 (3 pt)
 --->
 ## Overview
+For this challenge, task was to utilize MatPlotLib with Python to explore various charting & formatting options available to perform intrisic data visualization.

+Specific dataset used was a simulation of ride sharing data:
+-- Ride data (2376 rows)
+-- City data (121 rows)

+Using the visualizations within the module & challenge assignment, goal is to determine what relationships (specifically by city type) can be discerned within the datasets.

 <!---
 Results:  There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 (7 pt)
 --->
 ## Results

+Key charts from module & challenge assignment to determine pattern by city types:
+-- Rural
+-- Suburban
+-- Urban

+Fig. 1
 ![PyBer_fare_summary](/analysis/PyBer_fare_summary.png)

+Fig. 2
 ![Fig1](/analysis/Fig1.png)

+Fig. 3
 ![Fig7](/analysis/Fig7.png)

 <!---